kostasdak/go-arp-scan-sniff/README.md

 ***

 * Sniff network and get ARP packets only, even from devices that are NOT in the same IP Range.
-In this example I m executing the command from 192.168.1.100 and I found a device that has IP 10.0.0.1, this is perfect to find lost or misconfigured devices, or devices that are defective and they don't get IP Address from DHCP (they don't send DHCP request on boot).
+In this example I’m executing the command from 192.168.1.100 and I found a device that has IP 10.0.0.1, this is perfect to find lost or misconfigured devices, or devices that are defective and they don't get IP Address from DHCP (they don't send DHCP request on boot).
 See Layer 4 DHCP request below.

-**$ ./arpscansniff.exe -type sniff**
+**$ arpscansniff.exe -type sniff**
 ```shell
 2023/01/28 16:26:38 Found interface: \Device\NPF_{DF41CF6B-EC4B-46E8-99A7-743F21A641D8}
 2023/01/28 16:26:38 Interface IP Address : 192.168.1.100